klauer/epics-sumo-mirror/doc/reference-sumo.rst

     For command 'try' exclude all 'dependents' whose state does match one of ``-b, --brief``
     Create a more brief output for some commands.
+``-D EXPRESSION, --dir-patch EXPRESSION``
+    Specify a directory patchexpression.
+Such an expression consists of a tuple of 2 python strings.
+The first is the match expression, the second one is the replacement string.
+The regular expression is applied to every source path generated.
+You can specify more than one patchexpression.
+This option value is stored in the configuration file.
-``-P EXPRESSION, --source-patch EXPRESSION``
+``-U EXPRESSION, --url-patch EXPRESSION``
-    Specify a source patchexpression.
+    Specify a repository url patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the replacement string.
 The regular expression is applied to every source url generated.
 You can specify more than one patchexpression.
 This option value is stored in the configuration file.
 ``--noignorecase``
     For command 'find', do NOT ignore case.
 ``--no-checkout``